fixshots/fixshots/README.md

 Every tool uses classical image processing via Python and Pillow.
 There are no AI models, no machine learning, and no third-party APIs anywhere in the pipeline.

 Your image is read into memory, processed, returned to you, and discarded.
 Nothing is written to disk, logged, or retained in any form.
 There is no database, so there is nothing to breach.

+Because every tool rebuilds the output from the image pixels alone, EXIF metadata is dropped as a side effect.
+A converted or compressed file does not carry your GPS coordinates into whatever you upload it to.

 ## Stack